tocisz/homepage-data/posts_source/014-Connecting-FPGA-to-a-computer.md

 ## Adding delay (and latches)

-~~After connecting signals as it is described in the previous section, I found that it's not working.~~ **After publishing this post and testing it once again, I discovered that it is working.**
+<del>After connecting signals as it is described in the previous section,
+I found that it's not working.</del> **After publishing this post and testing it once again, I discovered that it is working.**
 I really don't know what was the problem.
 Anyway, you may read my attempt to make it work below.
 It may be applicable in other